Mixture-of-Visual-Thoughts: Exploring Context-Adaptive Reasoning Mode Selection for General Visual Reasoning: Supplemented Implementation Details

+\paragraph{Difficulty-based Filtering} Since overly simple questions cannot provide effective supervision during the RL process, we filter them out from the RL data.
+Following prior work~\citep{ma2025one,zheng2025deepeyesincentivizingthinkingimages}, we adopt a model-based evaluation strategy: questions that are answered correctly in all 8 random trials by Qwen2.5-VL-7B are considered too simple and are excluded.

 \paragraph{RL Data Collection} As introduced in Section~\ref{section:rl_data}, our RL dataset consists of two parts: (1) existing data with verifiable answers, including math-related Geo170K~\citep{gao2023gllava} and MM-Eureka~\citep{meng2025mmeurekaexploringfrontiersmultimodal}, as well as OmniCount~\citep{mondal2025omnicount} for object counting.
-We further filter MM-Eureka following the process: we first perform uniform sampling across the data sources (capping any category exceeding 1,500 instances at 1,500) and remove overly easy items—those that Qwen2.5-VL-7B answer correctly across eight random samples—ultimately retaining 13K examples.
+We further filter MM-Eureka following the process: we first perform uniform sampling across the data sources (capping any category exceeding 1,500 instances at 1,500) and remove overly simple questions using the difficulty-based filtering method described in the previous paragraph, ultimately retaining 13K examples.
 (2) Additionally constructed data for general scenarios.
-The questions and answers come from the SFT data used in LLaVA-OneVision~\citep{li2024llavaonevisioneasyvisualtask} and InternVL~\citep{zhu2025internvl3exploringadvancedtraining}.
+The questions and answers come from the SFT data used in LLaVA-OneVision~\citep{li2024llavaonevisioneasyvisualtask} and InternVL~\citep{zhu2025internvl3}.
 We retain only the subsets that are related to mathematics, OCR, object counting, STEM, grounding, and table/document understanding.
 For this part of data, we use an offline Qwen2.5-VL-72B~\citep{bai2025qwen25vltechnicalreport} model to assign task categories to each samples, using the same categorization scheme as in Orsta~\citep{ma2025one}.

 To ensure that answers could be verified by a rule-based reward function, we first use Qwen2.5-VL-72B to determine the answer type.
 Depending on the task and question type, we collect and evaluate responses from multiple models via offline experiments, and, guided by the question type, we augment some input queries with prompts specifying the required answer type.
 Ultimately, we retain only those questions that could be judged accordingly.
 Finally, after filtering by difficulty to remove overly easy questions, we retain 22K examples.